okta/okta-aspnet/docs/aspnetcore-mvc.md

 ## Handling failures

-In the event a failure occurs, the Okta.AspNetCore library exposes the [OpenIdConnectEvents](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectevents.onauthenticationfailed) so you can hook into specific events during the authentication process.
+In the event a failure occurs, the Okta.AspNetCore library exposes [OpenIdConnectEvents](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectevents.onauthenticationfailed) so you can hook into specific events during the authentication process.
 For more information See [`OnAuthenticationFailed`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectevents.onauthenticationfailed) or [`OnRemoteFailure`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.remoteauthenticationevents.onremotefailure).

- to defined on the `OktaMvcOptions` class.
-The following is an example of how to use `OnOktaApiFailure` and `OnAuthenticationFailed` to handle failures:
+ The following is an example of how to use events to handle failures:

 ```csharp
 public class Startup